asurenju/learn_git/readme.txt

-Git is good "for me"
+Git is good "for me" "twice"
-use it from now on "for add"
+use it from now on "for add" "twice"